wschutzer/xsvfduino/README.md

 DISCLAIMER
 ==========
-Use it at your own risk and don't blame me if it bricks your beloved CPLD/FPGA, or if it scares your dog, etc. It probably just won't work, but who knows?
+I am not a developer and programming is not my thing.
+I am posting this in the hopes that it might be useful to someone out there.
+Use it at your own risk and don't blame me if it bricks your beloved CPLD/FPGA, if it scares your dog, or anything.
+It probably just won't work as you'd expect, but who knows?

 CREDITS
 =======